afiq-aswadi/productivity_guard/README.md

 You may need to grant screen recording permissions:
 - System Preferences → Privacy & Security → Screen Recording
 - Add Terminal (or your terminal app) to the allowed list

+### "pin_memory argument not supported on mps" error
+This is a common issue on Apple Silicon Macs.
+The app now automatically fixes this by:
+- Forcing EasyOCR to use CPU mode instead of MPS
+- Setting the necessary environment variables

+If you still see this error, try updating PyTorch: `pip install --upgrade torch`

+### Annoying notification popups
+If you're getting too many system notifications when procrastination is detected:
+- Use `--disable-sound` flag: `python productivity_guard.py --disable-sound`
+- Or set environment variable: `DISABLE_SOUND=true` in your `.env` file

 ## Getting Help with the Code